NOZ1000/CTF_Writeups_from_NOZi/UofTCTF/Voice Changer/README.md

 ![](../../attachments/Pasted%20image%2020240115132555.png)

-Now we can see current directoris files:
+Now we can see files from apps directory:

 ![](../../attachments/Pasted%20image%2020240115132640.png)